-A FIG Proposal is submitted by the faculty member(s) who would like to teach the College Connections seminar in the fall.
+A FIG Proposal is submitted by the faculty member(s) who would like to teach the 1-credit FIG Seminar in the fall.

-College Connections is a 1-credit seminar.
-The class is typically led by a faculty member teaching one of the academic courses in the FIG, with the assistance of an undergraduate FIG Academic Assistant (FA).
-The faculty member and the FA work collaboratively to help students draw connections between the other two courses in the FIG, and to help the FIG students integrate well into university life.
+The FYE Seminar is a 1-credit seminar.
+The seminar is led by a faculty member, who typically also teaches one of the academic courses in the FIG, with the assistance of an undergraduate FIG Academic Assistant (FA).
+The faculty member and the FA work collaboratively to help students draw connections between the two lecture courses in the FIG and integrate well into university life.

 FIG Program Goals

 - Develop mentor relationships between student and faculty members

 - Make connections between academic classes and potential majors or career paths